Croatia Digital Nomad Visa Requirements 2025: Best Steps

 6 Croatia Digital Nomad Visa Application Steps

-1. Apply for an OBI number (personal ID number) online or in person at a Tax Administration office.
+1. Apply for an OBI number (also known as a personal ID number) online or in person at a Tax Administration office.

 2. Download and complete the Croatia digital nomad visa application form (PDF).